uvarc/rc-learning/content/notes/python_high_perf/multiprocessing.md

 In most cases, it is better to just start another Python process.
 The `multiprocessing` package handles this and manages communication among the processes.
 For the purpose of this tutorial we will experiment with a few different multiprocessing approaches.
 A detailed description can be found on the official <a href="https://docs.python.org/3/library/multiprocessing.html" target="_blank">Multiprocessing website</a>.

-One difference between true threads and a Multiprocessing process is that threads share memory and processes do not.
+One difference between true threads and a Multiprocessing process is that threads directly share memory and processes do not.

 **Import the package**
 ```